 Hiking

 Para aquellos que prefieren tierra firme, el senderismo es una de las actividades esenciales en Galápagos.
-Las rutas de senderismo te llevan a través de paisajes impresionantes y te brindan la oportunidad de explorar la flora y fauna local.
+Las rutas de senderismo te llevan a través de paisajes impresionantes y te brindan la oportunidad de explorar la flora and wildlife local.
 Puedes caminar por campos de lava solidificada, ascender a cráteres volcánicos y descubrir una variedad de especies de aves y plantas únicas que han evolucionado para sobrevivir en este entorno desafiante.

 Cruises